Prices for Project

 8.7 In the event of disputes, an agreed upon competent court is to be summoned to the producer`s headquarters.
 This court must be in compliance with Austrian law

-9.1 The Client agrees that, having provided, or been given an opportunity to provide creative input to the Project prior to and during the Shoot, any Client dissatisfaction with the final product on creative or artistic grounds does not constitute failure on the part of Everglade Pictures Productions to fulfil its obligations under this Contract, nor does it offer the Client grounds on which to refuse to pay the full Remuneration to Everglade Pictures Productions
+9.1 The Client agrees that, having provided, or been given an opportunity to provide creative input to the Project prior to and during the Shoot, any Client dissatisfaction with the final product on creative or artistic grounds does not constitute failure on the part of Everglade Pictures Productions to fulfill its obligations under this Contract, nor does it offer the Client grounds on which to refuse to pay the full Remuneration to Everglade Pictures Productions

 9.2 The Client agrees that any requests for changes to the Treatment and the Production Design made after the signature of this Contract or approval of the Treatment cannot be guaranteed to be accommodated.
 This includes any suggestions made by the Client or its affiliates during the Shoot or Post Production, particularly the submission of additional or contradictory reference material;